cmitsakopoulos/Paris-Saclay_Notes/Structural_Genomics/Project.md

 2. Validate Data:
     - Compare our data with mRNA, RNAseq, EST data on **SRA** or **abEST**.
     - Then compare with homologous proteins; BLAST?
-    - Whole genome comparison between samples of Tritium | monococcum durum
+    - Whole genome comparison between samples of Tritium monococcum or durum (A and B genomes respectively)
+    - Comparing with the D genome look for samples of Aepilops Tosschii.